August Uihlein: Early life

 August Uihlein was born Georg Karl August Ühlein in 1842 in Wertheim am Main, Grand Duchy of Baden, which is now in Germany.
 Among his siblings were brothers Henry Uihlein and Edward Uihlein.

 His family had for years kept the Gasthaus zur Krone, an inn.
 In 1850, the Tauber River flooded, filling the inn's basement.
 Uihlein's grandfather, George Krug, offered to take his oldest grandson with him to Milwaukee, Wisconsin, in the United States, where Krug's son, August Krug, had a tavern and brewery.
 During the trip from Wertheim, their ship caught fire in the mid-Atlantic.
 Krug and Uihlein clasped a wooden box until rescued by sailors of the American bark, Devonshire.

 In Milwaukee, Uihlein attended the German-English Academy.
 He also attended St. Louis University in St. Louis, Missouri, from 1855 to 1857.

 Career

 Uihlein worked in the Uhrig Brewery in St. Louis from 1857 to 1867.
 Returning to Milwaukee in 1867, he joined what was then the Joseph Schlitz Brewing Company, formerly the Krug Brewery founded by his uncle August Krug in the 1840s.
 (Note: Krug's widow, Anna Maria, had married Joseph Schlitz in 1858.)

 On the death of Schlitz in 1875, control of the firm passed into the hands of Uihlein and his brothers.
 When Mrs. Schlitz died in 1887, the Uihlein brothers acquired complete ownership of the corporation.
-Uihlein was secretary and chairman of the board (1874–1911).
+Uihlein served as secretary and chairman of the board (1874–1911).
 He was also actively involved in banking, real estate, and many other Milwaukee businesses.